thecartercenter/nemo-docs/content/formsquestions/formsquestions.rst

    :alt: Required

 - *Required*: Check :guilabel:`Required?` box to make this question required.
 Form cannot be submitted if not answered, unless an override code is provided.
-- *Hidden*: (ODK Collect Only) Check :guilabel:`Hidden?` to hide question on the form but still collect default answer.
+- *Hidden*: Check :guilabel:`Hidden?` to hide question on the form but still collect default answer (ODK Collect only).
+For web and SMS forms, the question will behave as if disabled.
 - *Disabled*: Check :guilabel:`Disabled?` to hide the question and not collect anything.